undeadzy/urbanterror_4.1.1_sacc/README.md

 * Whitespace clean thanks to git apply --whitespace=error-all
 * ioUrT disables Mac OSX acceleration but ioquake3 enables it.
   - Recently re-enabled
-* Fix +vstr bug by using mitsubishi's fix from his build
 * alt-tab minimize is enabled using a different cvar
   - Calls "/minimize" since later ioquake3 verisons have support
   - Named cl_altTabMinimize